taxdown/coding-challenge/frontend/senior/README.md

 - Route managment
 - Code testing

-We use webpack like bundler so it's important that the project make use of it, you are free to use another bundler (the use of webpack will be a plus!).
+We use vite like bundler, but you are free to use another plataform like Next, CRA or webpack to create the SPA and transpile the code.

 ## First step 🥇